-Can Hamsters Eat Rice?
-Yes, Plain and Very Small
+Can Hamsters Eat Cucumbers?
+Yes, But Keep It Small

 Food & Nutrition